bokub/lyo/README.md

 - Lyo will be added to the dev dependencies
 - A pre-publish script will be created (or edited) so Lyo is triggered before every `npm publish`
-- If you provide options, they will be saved as default options (you can change/remove them later)
+- If you provide options, **they will be saved as default options**

 ```
 # Example with some random options